UMAprotocol/UMIPs/UMIPs/umip-22.md

 The definition of this identifier should be:
 - Identifier name: GASETH-TWAP-1Mx1M
 - Base Currency: ETH
-- Quote Currency: GAS
+- Quote Currency: GAS OR uGAS
 - Sources: any Ethereum full node or data set of Ethereum node data.
-On-chain ETH/uGAS Uniswap pool.
+ETH/uGAS Uniswap pool price events.
 - Result Processing: multiply by a million when calculating aggregatory gas prices.
 - Input Processing: See the UMIP-16 Implementation Section.
 Additionally, if the contract using this price identifier is an expiring contract, inputs will change depending on the price request timestamp in comparison to the expiry timestamp.
 - Price Steps: 1 Wei (1e-18)